 To expand in this environment, we aim to enhance the added-value of professional-use sewing machines with one of our core strengths, by offering equipment that enables even greater specialization, such as our computerized buttonholer exclusively for professional-use sewing machines and our original automatic thread tension compact overlock sewing machine with a chain-off thread cutter function.
 We are promoting the value creation of JUKI's unique business by providing equipment that allows for even greater specialization.
 We are working to expand the business to 10 billion yen in net sales under the new Medium-term Management Plan by promoting marketing that strengthens contact with distributors and street stores and increasing the number of JUKI sewing machine fans.

 On the SDGs front, JUKI will also be developing upcycling activities in the household sewing machine sales channel based on the know-how cultivated in-house.

-Exchange rate: Actual rate

-Value oposition Solving customer challenges Contributing to Kotodzukuri (value-creation) by providing products/services Solving social challenges Contributing to the reduction of clothing waste through upcycling activities Priority eas and rategies Maintain and expand our customer base by developing a product lineup tailored to each market.
-The Americas: Develop high value-added products by cultivating new sales channels.
-Europe: Raise awareness by deploying our home-use sewing machines, professional-use sewing machines, and overlock sewing machines.
-Japan: Capture the heavy user base by focusing on the development of new models.
+Contributing to Kotodzukuri (value-creation) by providing products/services areas and strategie

+Contributing to the reduction of clothing waste through upcycling activities

+- Maintain and expand our customer base by developing a product lineup tailored to each market. - The Americas: Develop high value-added products by cultivating new sales channels.

+Europe:

+Raise awareness by deploying our home-use sewing machines, professional-use sewing machines, and overlock sewing machines.

+Capture the heavy user base by focusing on the development of new models.